 Executive Communications at PepsiCo

-Liz Tomaselli graduated from Eckerd college in 2013 with a B.A. in Political Science and Journalism (after 3 very dedicated years as a marine science major!).
+Liz Tomaselli graduated from Eckerd college in 2013 with a B.A. in Political Science and Journalism.
 As a student, she co-founded the Eckerd College chapter of Her Campus, the national online magazine, and was the editor-in-chief of the award-winning student newspaper The Current.

 Liz has spent nearly a decade in the communications field, managing media relations and providing strategic communications counsel to Cabinet officials, senior U.S. government leaders, and C-Suite executives.
-At PepsiCo, she works on communications for the company’s senior executives, including strategic positioning, external communications, and drafting speeches, op-eds, and talking points.
+At PepsiCo, she works on internal and external communications for the company’s senior executives, including drafting speeches, op-eds, and talking points.

 She previously served as a U.S. Government spokesperson across multiple administrations for the State Department and the White House, where she worked daily with domestic and international media, prepared senior U.S. officials for media interviews and Congressional testimony, and developed strategic communications plans for a range of complex national security and foreign policy issues.

-In her free time, Liz is an amateur runner, Meals On Wheels volunteer, barre class enthusiast, cappuccino consumer, shoe collector, and a frustrated but determined New York Mets fan.
+In her free time, Liz is a Junior League volunteer, barre class enthusiast, cappuccino consumer, shoe collector, and an optimistic New York Mets fan.